wechatShitProgram/gitea-related/Introduction.md

 * More functions in issue tracker

 ## Early Design Decision
 Gitea shall consume a little resource.
+GitLab is  a all-in-one solution including CI/CD, gists, etc., where Gitea aims to only do the code management, issues, etc, without bulit-in CI/CD.
 Gitea shall support multiple platforms.
+With Go, this can be done platform-independently across **all platforms** which Go supports, including Linux, macOS, and Windows, on x86, amd64, ARM and PowerPC architectures.
+Gitea shall be easy to use.
+Gitea provides GUI, so that users can use it easily without entering commands on the command line.
 Gtiea shall provide an easy and fast self-hosted Git service.
 Gitea should be similar to existing Git hosting solutions hence users could migrate painlessly.